brichards99/brichards.net/content/post/books-August-2020.md

 Dune was everything I had hoped, and reading it was good motivation to consider other books in the series.
 It's obviously had a huge impact on science fiction and fantasy, and I could easily re-read it soon.
 So muuch in there, both in terms of story and world-building.

 Then there was The Traveling Vampire Show.
 I've not touched any of Richard Laymon's work before, and this one has frequently been mentioned as the one book I must read, although clearly his other works are supposed to be worth it too.
 I have to admit that it wasn't what I expected, and I really appreciated the gritty teen perspective on a curious story.
-A reall good experience.
+A really good experience.